-OXIDIZING LIQUIDS
+:-OXIDIZING LIQUIDS

-An oxidizing liquid is a liquid which, while in itself not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material.
+- 4. An oxidizing liquid is a liquid which, while in itself not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material. - 2.
+There are no general considerations.

-An oxidizing liquid is classified in one of the three categories for this class using test O.2 in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:
+3. An oxidizing liquid is classified in one of the three categories for this class using test O.2 in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:

-Table 2.13.1: Criteria for oxidizing liquids
+Table 12.13.1: Criteria for oxidizing liquids